THP’s Platinum MTD Service with FREE Landlord Software

 james.morton

-The taxman has recently sent letters to non-resident corporate landlords that haven’t paid tax on their commercial properties in the UK.
+The taxman continues to target non-resident corporate landlords that haven’t paid tax on their commercial properties in the UK.

-HMRC is able to target its campaign with some precision.
-This is because it can use property ownership details from the new Companies House property register.
+Nowadays, HMRC is able to target its campaign with some precision.
+This is because it can use property ownership details from the Companies House property register.
 This register went live in 2022.
-All overseas entities that own land or property in the UK now have to declare their beneficial owners and / or managing officers.
+Since then, all overseas entities that own land or property in the UK have had to declare their beneficial owners and / or managing officers.

 What taxes should overseas landlords have paid?